preactjs-templates/widget/template/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve  demo with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build npm ready bundles to be consumed by other Preact web apps
 npm run build

-# build npm ready bundles to be consumed by other Preact web apps
-npm run dist

-# test the production build locally
+# lint the project with eslint to find code style issues
-npm run serve
+npm run lint

 # run tests with jest and enzyme
 npm run test